souvikinator/notion-to-md/docs/notion-to-md/content/blog/how-to-convert-notion-properties-to-frontmatter.md

 **Use Case**: Formatting Tags for a Blog Post.

 Assume you're creating a blog and want your Notion "Tags" property (a multi-select field) to appear as a well-formatted list in the frontmatter.
-The default renderer may output tags as a simple array, but you prefer a YAML-style list to work with your static site generator (e.g., Jekyll or Hugo).
-A custom variable resolver simplifies this process.
+While the new `transform` option could handle formatting the tags array itself (e.g., converting to lowercase), if you need complete control over the final YAML output structure for _all_ frontmatter, overriding the resolver is still the way to go.

 ```typescript {hl_lines=[5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24]}
 import { MDXRenderer } from 'notion-to-md/plugins/renderer';